langbnj/ptms/README.md

 **update**: Scripts used to fill data tables (SQL).

 For "pipeline" and "update", first run "download.py" (or "download.pl") to download datasets, followed by "run.py" (or "run.pl").

-This project also includes code and uses SQL tables from AlphaSync (https://alphasync.stjude.org, code at https://github.com/langbnj/alphasync, preprint at https://www.biorxiv.org/content/10.1101/2025.03.12.642845v2).

 ## Update sequence